FlandiaYingman/note-me/README.md

-# GitHub Admonition for Typst
+# GitHub-Style Admonitions (Alerts) for Typst

 > [!NOTE]
-> Add GitHub style admonitions (also known as alerts) to Typst.
+> Add GitHub-style admonitions (aka. alerts) to Typst.

 ## Usage

-Import this package, and do
+Import this package, and write

 ```typ
 // Import from @preview namespace is suggested